Docker Containerization Boot Camp

 - Develop for nearly universal portability - By bundling all application dependencies into one container.

-- Version control & reuse - Recursive reuse makes applications much more lightweight.
+- Implement version control - Recursive reuse makes applications much more lightweight.
 Version control and rollback are easy.

 - Enjoy extremely lightweight, minimal overhead - Docker images are small.
 Delivery and deployment of new application containers are as fast as it gets.

-- Vastly simplify maintenance - Much less overhead and fewer dependencies mean far less maintenance.
+- Simplify maintenance - Much less overhead and fewer dependencies mean far less maintenance.